Randolph-dev/Druid_Partnering_Project_React24k/README.md

 - If the PR is not working or not up to standard, write the reason in github and close the PR
 - If the PR is good for production, merge the request and delete the branch
 6. Update the ticket in Jira to done

+### Mautic Install (to run Mautic wizard).
+Please read carefully.

+1. ```git pull origin``` to download configurations in your branch
+2. ```cd Mautic```
+3. ```lando start```
+4. ```lando composer install```
+5. ```npm install```
+6. ```lando info``` to check available URL port (e.g. http://localhost:[port])
+7. Run Mautic installation wizard
+-- IMPORTANT: In the installation wizard, you MUST use these exact database settings:

+- Database host: database
+- Database name: lamp
+- Database user: lamp
+- Database password: lamp
+- (These values are required for Lando's database connection)

+8. Create your own admin credentials.

+### Possible issues during Mautic set up
+Some issues may appear during Mautic's installation process.
+Most of which are caused by the composer install.
+Some of them can be:
+- Memory exhaustion issue with PHP - allowed PHP memory space isn't enough to handle the operations required for the install.
+Solution: increase memory limit with ```php -d memory_limit=-1 bin/ ```
+- Composer extension errors - failure to install in the working repository.
+Solution: Ran composer with ignore commands to keep the install process while ignoring the problematic extensions ```composer install --ignore-platform-req=ext-imap --ignore-platform-req=ext-redis```
+- Security issues - Some files can be interrupted during the install due to dubios origin/authors.
+This can be solved by whitelisting the files.